BrianCoyle/IsingBornMachine/README.md

 sample_gen.py contains functions to produce a specified number of samples from the Born Machine, and the parameter shifted circuits
               involved in computing the gradient.

-kernel_circuit.py runs the  quantum circuit used for the hard-to-compute kernel, with two samples given as input.
+kernel_circuit.py runs the  quantum circuit used for the hard-to-compute kernel, with two samples given as input. this is run as
+                  part of mmd.py when computing the gradient, for each of the samples required for the expectation value of the
+                  MMD cost function gradient.

 train_generation.py produces the training data, in a number of ways.
 It has functions to compute it exactly for the specified
                     of qubits, and also a sampler to generate random samples according to the exact distribution.
 This is used